 CyberStart is an online game for problem-solvers who welcome a challenge.
 Open to all Syracuse University students, CyberStart offers an opportunity to learn more about the cybersecurity profession, test your problem-solving skills and learn new technology.

-During this year’s kickoff event, students will have the opportunity to try out 12 challenges.
-Students interested in continuing can then sign up for the semester-long competition with prizes for top finishers and random drawings for participants who complete a minimum number of challenges.
+During this year’s kickoff event, students had the opportunity to try out 12 challenges.
+Students interested in continuing then signed up for the semester-long competition with prizes for top finishers and random drawings for participants who complete a minimum number of challenges.

 In the inaugural competition, College of Engineering and Computer Science graduate student Weiling Wang G ’21 won CyberStart by more than 10,000 points.